-Finally, this example deals with a modified version of the original example where the following changes are introduced: (1) Properties P1 and P2 are decreased by 1 for components C1, C2, C3 and C6, (2) the price of G3 is increased to 31.05 \$/bbl, (3) component cost is increased to 27 \$/bbl and 23 \$/bbl for C1 and C2 and (4) production rates for C1 and C2 are reduced to 13 Mbbl/day and 31 Mbbl/day respectively.
+Finally, this example deals with a modified version of the original Example 2 where the following changes are introduced: (1) Properties P1 and P2 are decreased by 1 for components C1, C2, C3 and C6, (2) the price of G3 is increased to 31.05 \$/bbl, (3) component cost is increased to 27 \$/bbl and 23 \$/bbl for C1 and C2 and (4) production rates for C1 and C2 are reduced to 13 Mbbl/day and 31 Mbbl/day respectively.
 All other data remain as in the original example.
 The main goal here is to analyze the effect of these changes in the blending and scheduling decisions.
 Detailed product schedules for discrete and continuous time representations for Example 4 are shown in Tables 10 and 11, respectively.
-Regarding the blending decisions, preferred recipes found in example 1 are proposed as the initial solution.
-However, they have to be updated because changes in the component properties make some preferred recipes infeasible.
+Regarding the blending decisions, preferred recipes found in Example 1 are proposed as the initial solution.
+However, they have to be updated because some preferred recipes become infeasible because of the modifications introduced.
 Only one iteration is required to modify the infeasible recipes related to products G2 and G3.

-Preferred and updated recipes for these products are compared in Table 12.
-As shown, the new recipes satisfy all product specifications but at the same time, updated component concentrations increase the blend cost with which the profit is reduced to 1,234.49 (\$).
+Original preferred and updated recipes for these products are compared in Table 12.
+As shown, the new recipes satisfy all product specifications but at the same time, updated component concentrations increase the blending cost with which the profit is reduced from \$2,448,050 to 1,234,490 (\$).
 This difference mainly arises because component costs were increased and octane numbers were reduced.
-It should be noted that key properties such RON and MON are satisfied with a very small margin, which means that quality giveaway is minimized by using the proposed method.
+It should be noted that key properties such P1 and P2 are satisfied with a very small margin, which means that quality giveaway is also minimized through the proposed method.
+Computational requirements for this example are summarized in Table 14.